JohnsonSun10/blog/content/_index.en.md

 ---

-I am currently pursuing my PhD in Political Science at National Taiwan University.
-My research focuses on [specific areas of interest].
-I am passionate about [mention any particular subjects, projects, or hobbies].

-Feel free to explore my blog posts, research work, and connect with me through my social media profiles listed below.
+Hi there!
+I am a PhD student specializing in political science and public policy.
+My research areas include parliamentary studies, data governance, and human resource management in government sectors.
+I am proficient in statistical software and programming language such as Stata, R, and Python.
+I also have experience utilizing machine learning and natural language processing techniques for various research projects.